 I served as adjunct faculty at Columbia's Graduate School of Journalism from 2014 through 2017.

 Before moving to New York City, I worked on pictures for the Oakland Athletics and the San Francisco 49ers and handled lighting for commercial shoots at the San Francisco Opera, Stanford Medical Center, Culinary Institute of America, and Cakebread Winery, among others.
 I was the photo editor for The Daily Californian, Berkeley's award-winning independent newspaper.

-I’m a Washington, D.C. native and graduate of UC Berkeley (BA History) and Columbia University (MS Journalism).
-My work has appeared in The Washington Post, Washington City Paper, The Village Voice, The New Republic, Reuters, The New York Times, The Jerusalem Post, Miami New Times, and Vice, and on WNYC and on NBC News Digital, among others.
+I’m a Washington, D.C., native and a graduate of UC Berkeley (BA History) and Columbia University (MS Journalism).
+My work has appeared in The Washington Post, Washington City Paper, The Village Voice, Reuters, The New York Times, and on NBC News Digital, among others.

 The Oxford comma is the most correct.
 Old soul, young heart.